Philippine wine: Rice wines

+Rice wine is named as tapuy in Ilocano, baya or bayah in Ifugao, and tapey in Igorot, pangasi in western Mindanao.
+For the Igorots, It is made by boiling rice and drying it on baskets.
+When it is dry, it is mixed with bubud, a mixture of rice flour and separated parts of anguad, a flowering plant.
+It is then turned into a ball with water, dried again in the sun, and once again powdered.
+It is then added to jars to ferment.
 Rice wines used to be common in pre-colonial times, as part of the process of tapay production, but now only survive among relatively isolated ethnic groups in the islands.

-Among the Cordilleran (Igorot) communities, rice wine is known as tapuey, tapey, or baya, while in These rice wines are traditionally brewed for significant cultural events, such as weddings, rice harvest ceremonies, fiestas, and other communal gatherings.
-The production process typically involves fermenting either pure glutinous rice or a combination of glutinous and non-glutinous rice, along with onuad roots, ginger extract, and a powdered starter culture known as bubod.

-Among the Ilocano people, rice wine is referred to as tapuy or binubudan, while among the Pangasinan people, it is known as binuburan.
-Its distinct sweetness results from the fermentation of glutinous rice with bubod, hence its name is derived from this process.

 The pangasi of the Visayans, for example, is now virtually extinct.
 However, a version survives among the Subanen people, which can also be made from job's tears (adlay), though even this is starting to disappear as the starch source is increasingly being replaced by cassava.
 Pangasi also survives among the Sulodnon people of Panay, though it has also been replaced with sugarcane.

 Among the Manobo people of Bukidnon, a similar rice wine exists called agkud.
 It is flavored with ginger and sugarcane juice.
 In the northern Philippines, the only surviving rice wine is the tapuy of the Igorot people, also known locally as baya.
 It is mixed with ginger and roots.
 It is a very important part of traditional rituals of the highland tribes.